sillyc0n/Reflow-Controller/README.md

 ## Changelog
 - 2024.03.31 - sillyc0n - exposed RX, TX on the PCB for serial console
 - 2024.04.14 - sillyc0n - added board definition and updates for ESP32-S2FH2
+- 2024.04.23 - sillyc0n - support HiLink 5M05 and others in the series